Overview of ARCS Programs and Discrimination Policy

 ARCS Home School Program: provides homeschooling families a variety of educational options.
 Students in this program are able to select from a menu of options ranging from site based classes to participation in BOMUSD classes (based upon space availability) including Visual and Performing Arts, Athletics, Vocational Education, Science classes and more.
 Teachers in this program provide services ranging from home visits, extra curricular activities, and small group instruction.
 This model provides services and resources to homeschooling families through a dedicated budget allocated per pupil on a semester basis.

 We are offering hybrid classes this year for homeschool students.
-Students can attend small teacher led classes i or 2 mornings a week with 10- 12 other students for group activities and instructional support.
+Students can attend small teacher led classes 1 or 2 mornings a week with 10- 12 other students for group activities and instructional support.
 Barbara Richey, our ST, is facilitating the K-3 class.
 Please call the school if you are interested in your child participating.
-We also offer a 7-9 th grade hybrid class and Supervising Teacher, Sally Dyck is facilitating that class.

 American River Charter School (ARCS) was petitioned for entry into the Black Oak Mine Unified School District and approved by the Board on Jan 14th, 2010.
+We will be working on our petition renewal process this fall.
 For more information about each of the programs, please click on the Academic Programs tab at the top of the page.
 Thank you!

 Black Oak Mine Unified School District programs, activities, and practices shall be free from discrimination based on actual or perceived race, color, ancestry, national origin, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, or gender expression; or on the basis of a person’s association with a person or group with one or more of these actual or perceived characteristics.

-If you believe you have been discriminated against, immediately contact the school site principal and/or Director of Educational Services/ Title IX coordinator at the District Office at (530) 333-8300 x6 or email@example.com A copy of Black Oak Mine's non-discrimination policy is available upon request.
+If you believe you have been discriminated against, immediately contact the school site principal or Dr. Rob Williams at the District Office at (530) 333-8300 x6 or email email@example.com.
+A copy of Black Oak Mine's non-discrimination policy is available upon request.